robfinch/Qupls/Q+5 README.md

 This is overridden by the thread selection above.

 ### Register File
-The register file is 12r4w (12 read ports and 4 write ports).
-Previously the register file was 16r4w but the extra four ports are not needed most of the time.
+The register file is 24r4w (24 read ports and 4 write ports).
+Previously the register file was 12r4w.
+The ports are to allow a combination of reading after rename and from the reservation stations.
 (The number of read and write ports on the register file is configurable).
 There are now queues for writing and demultiplexing of read ports for reading.